succinctlabs/sp1/CONTRIBUTING.md

 ### Submitting a bug report

-When filing a new bug report in the issue tracker, you will be presented with a basic form to fill out.

-If you believe that you have uncovered a bug, please fill out the form to the best of your ability.
-Do not worry if you cannot answer every detail, just fill in what you can.
-Contributors will ask follow-up questions if something is unclear.

 The most important pieces of information we need in a bug report are:

 - The SP1 version you are on (and that it is up to date)